We Offer Flexion-Distraction Tables for Optimum treatment outcome

 - Ankylosing spondylitis

-No. Because of its gentle, non-force nature, it is often used with patients who are recovering from spinal surgery or who are in rehabilitation.
+No, it is not painful.
+The therapy is gentle, non-force in nature, it is often used with patients who are recovering from spinal surgery or people who joined a rehabilitation program.

-Generally, the patient is not subjected to increased pain and discomfort during the treatment, and in fact many patients report that they find it pleasant and relaxing.
+Generally, the patient will not experience an increase in pain and discomfort during the treatment.
+In fact, many patients report that they find it pleasant and relaxing.

-Yes.
-Movements are repetitive and usually slow, without any quick thrusts or undue pressure.
+Yes, it is safe.
+During the therapy, the movements of the machine are repetitive and usually slow, without any quick thrust or undue pressure.

 How long does it take to get better?